acheronfail/karabinux/README.md

 When running the project in debug mode, the following shortcuts are available:

-* Press `backspace` twice in a row -> terminates the `grabber` process
+* Press `backspace` twice in a row -> terminates the process
 	- Since we grab libevdev devices, you can potentially get yourself into a state where your keyboard no longer works (after `grab`bing the device).
-This shortcut terminates the `grabber` process.
+This shortcut terminates `karabinux` while in dev mode.

 If you want a graphical representation of the event mappings, you can use the `just view /dev/input/path/to/your/device` command.
 This creates a GTK window and displays the mappings live.